American’s love for cheeses has doubled over the past four decades, from 16 pounds to 37 pounds — that’s almost the weight of a 5-year-old kid.

 Some people continue producing lactase after infancy, but more than half of the world’s population cannot digest lactose properly.

 Half of the world has an issue with lactose is a clue.
-If you’re not sensitive to lactose, this means your body defense alarms have been turned off.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+If you’re not sensitive to lactose, this means your body defense alarms have been turned off.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 If you’re experiencing any of the symptoms below after consuming dairy products, chances are, you have lactose intolerance.

 Even if you’re not experiencing any of the symptoms above, this doesn’t mean you will not suffer the increased risk of prostate and possibly ovarian cancer, according to a Harvard study on calcium and milk.

 Note: Do not mix up lactose intolerance with milk protein allergy.
 Up to 5% of people are allergic to casein, a milk protein.
 Symptoms of milk allergy include rash, eczema, asthma, vomiting, diarrhea, stomach pain, and anaphylaxis (a severe allergic reaction).

 Cramped pens, imprisoned solitary calves separated from their mother 36 hours after birth, and tons of hormones are injected into mother cows to produce an unnatural amount of milk.